 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 12421):

-When the conditions specified in 27.9.3 (SRP-based spatial reuse operation) are met that allow the transmission of an SR PPDU, an HE STA may transmit an SR PPDU to a STA that has indicated support for the role of SR Responder.
+An HE STA shall set the SRP-based SR Support field to 1 in the HE Capabilities element it transmits if it supports transmitting an SR PPDU under the conditions specified in this subclause; otherwise the STA shall set the SRP-based SR Support field to 0.
+The HE STA may transmit the SR PPDU to a STA that has indicated support for the role of SR Responder as defined below. (#12421)